CV Example Marketing

 If you decide to make use of colour, you should steer clear of overly bright colours as they can come off as less than professional and are more likely to be viewed negatively.
 Instead, stick to blues, purples and greys to highlight headings, subheadings and contact information.

 Another option is to keep to the standard black and white format in your CV and introduce colour in your portfolio for design work, blogs, etc. That way, you can focus on the content and be sure that your CV will be read correctly by ATS.
+Use a ready-made resume template to easily adjust the colors of your resume fitting for the job you're applying for.

 When it comes to fonts, Arial, Calibri, Georgia and Helvetica are all good choices as they are modern while being easy-to-read.